 Bulletin #2160, Trickle Irrigation: Using and Conserving Water in the Home Garden

-Prepared by Mark Hutchinson, Extension educator
+Prepared by Mark Hutchinson, Extension Educator, University of Maine Cooperative Extension

 Although Maine normally receives ample annual precipitation, July and August can be very dry.
 Long periods of dry weather may appreciably reduce the yield of a home garden.
 The critical time for vegetable production often coincides with our driest weather.
 Your plants need from one to two inches of water per week during the growing season for best production.
 Many gardeners help maintain soil moisture by mulching, hand weeding or adding organic matter.
-During extended dry periods these cultural practices may not be enough, so additional water may be required.
+During extended dry periods these cultural practices may not be enough so additional water may be required.
 Proper watering techniques will conserve water.

 Water is typically lost in three ways when applied to home gardens: